Torus bundles over lens spaces: Introduction

 \section{Introduction}

-In \cite{DavisLuckKTheory} and \cite{DavisLuckTorusBundles}, Davis and L\"uck study groups of the form $\Gamma=\Z^n\rtimes_\rho\Z/p$ where $\rho:\Z/p\rightarrow\GL_n(\Z)$ has no nonzero fixed points.
+In \cite{DavisLuckKTheory} and \cite{DavisLuckTorusBundles}, Davis and L\"uck study groups of the form $\Gamma=\Z^n\rtimes_\rho\Z/p$ where $p$ is an odd prime and $\rho:\Z/p\rightarrow\GL_n(\Z)$ has no nonzero fixed points.
 They compute the topological $K$-theory of the real and complex group $C^*$-algebras of $\Gamma$ in \cite{DavisLuckKTheory}.
 Along the way, they compute $K^*(B\Gamma)$ and several other $K$-theory groups.
 Letting $T^n_{\rho}$ denote the torus with $\Z/p$-action determined by $\rho$ and letting $S^{\ell}$ denote a sphere with a free $\Z/p$-action, define $M:=T^n_\rho\times_{\Z/p}S^{\ell}$.
 The manifold $M$ is a torus bundle over a lens space and the assumption that $\Z/p$ acts freely on $\Z^n\setminus\{0\}$ implies that the action of $\Z/p$ on $T^n_\rho$ has discrete fixed points.
-In \cite{DavisLuckTorusBundles}, Davis and L\"uck use the computations from \cite{DavisLuckKTheory} to determine the $L$-groups of $\Z[\Gamma]$ and the structure set of $M$.
+In \cite{DavisLuckTorusBundles}, Davis and L\"uck use the computations from \cite{DavisLuckKTheory} to determine the $L$-groups of $\Z[\Gamma]$ and the structure set of $M$ in the sense of surgery theory.

 For the $L$-theory computation, Davis and L\"uck use the Farrell-Jones Conjecture for $\Gamma$ to conclude $L^{\langle-\infty\rangle}_m(\Z[\Gamma])\cong H^{\Gamma}_m\left(\underline{E}\Gamma;\mathbf{L}^{\langle-\infty\rangle}_{\Z}\right)$.
 Then, they compute the homology group by inverting $p$ and inverting $2$.
 After inverting $p$, $H^{\Gamma}_m\left(\underline{E}\Gamma;\mathbf{L}^{\langle-\infty\rangle}_{\Z}\right)$ becomes part of a split short exact sequence.
 After inverting $2$, there is an isomorphism $H^{\Gamma}_m\left(\underline{E}\Gamma;\mathbf{L}^{\langle-\infty\rangle}_{\Z}\right)\left[\frac{1}{2}\right]\cong KO^{\Gamma}_m(\underline{E}\Gamma)\left[\frac{1}{2}\right]$ and one applies the computations of \cite{DavisLuckKTheory}.